 "The Awards Committee was inspired by the work and culture the AHA Way has created at Holy Angels and the important connection to the whole community," wrote MISF director Tim Benz.

-This award will be presented at the Private and Independent Education Awards on Sunday, April 30, at the University of St. Thomas.
-Read more about the Awards ceremony and register to attend.
+This award was presented at the Private and Independent Education Awards on Sunday, April 30, at the University of St. Thomas.

 Read more in AHA's application to MISF: